LNXSeus/Advancely/README.md

 **macOS Instructions**

-Due to macOS security (Gatekeeper), you will need to perform a one-time bypass to authorize the application after downloading it.
+Due to macOS security (Gatekeeper), you will need to perform a one-time bypass to authorize the application.

-✔️ **First-Time Run Steps (Easy Method):**

-1. After downloading and unzipping, try to open `Advancely.app`.
-You will likely see an error saying Apple cannot check it for malicious software.
-Click **OK**.
+✔️ **Method 1: The Right-Click Trick**

+1. Move `Advancely.app` and the `resources` folder to your Applications folder or Desktop.
-2. Now, **right-click** (or Control-click) the `Advancely.app` file and select **Open** from the menu.
+2. **Right-click** (or Control-click) the `Advancely.app` file and select **Open** from the menu.
-3. A different warning will appear, but this time you will have an **Open** button.
-Click it.
-4. macOS will now remember that you trust this application.
-You only need to do this once and can open it normally by double-clicking from now on.
+3. A warning will appear allowing you to click **Open**. macOS will now remember that you trust this application.

-✔️ **Alternative Method (Terminal Authorization):**
+✔️ **Method 2: System Settings (If Method 1 fails)**
+If the app still refuses to open:

+1. Open **System Settings** -> **Privacy & Security**.
+2. Scroll down to the **Security** section.
+3. Look for a message stating "Advancely was blocked...".
+4. Click **Open Anyway** and confirm with your password.

+✔️ **Method 3: Terminal Authorization**
+If you still encounter issues, you can strip the quarantine tags manually:

 1. Open the **Terminal** app.
-2. Type `xattr -cr ` (note the space at the end) but **do not** press Enter yet.
+2. Type `xattr -cr ` (note the space at the end).
-3. Drag the `Advancely.app` file from Finder and drop it directly onto the Terminal window.
+3. Drag the `Advancely.app` file from Finder onto the Terminal window.
-4. The command should now look similar to this: `xattr -cr /path/to/your/Advancely.app`.
-5. Press **Enter**.
+4. Press **Enter**.
-6. You can now open `Advancely.app` normally.
-This command only needs to be run once.

-✔️ **Running from the Terminal (for Debugging):**

-If you are having trouble opening the app or want to see live debug messages, you can run it directly from the Terminal.

-1. Open the **Terminal** app.
-2. Type `cd ` (with a space at the end).
-3. Drag the **folder** that contains `Advancely.app` and the `resources` folder onto the Terminal window, then press * *Enter**.
-4. Run the executable with this command: `./Advancely.app/Contents/MacOS/Advancely`
-5. Any errors or log messages will now appear directly in your Terminal window.

-✔️ **Recommended Installation:**

-* For the best experience, move **both** `Advancely.app` and the `resources` folder into your main `/Applications` folder.
-* You can then drag `Advancely.app` from the Applications folder to your Dock to create a shortcut.

 **Windows & Linux Instructions**

-Your application folder contains the main executable, required library files (like `.dll` files on Windows and `.so` files on Linux), and the `resources` folder.
+Your application folder contains the main executable, required library files, and the `resources` folder.
 The executable must always stay in the same folder as its supporting files.

 ✔️ **Correct Way to Run:**